 Finally, there are professional athletes whose training is even more specialized and less voluminous than college athletes.

 Professional athletes typically find their best event and focus on that.

-If they compete in other events, it usually serves a practical purpose, like a tune-up or training event to improve in their main event.
+If they compete in other events, it usually serves a practical purpose, like a tune-up or training event to improve their main event.

 An example of this would be a hurdler who does the occasional 100m to get some speed work.

-On the pro level, there are a few short hurdles that double up.
+While on the pro level, there are a few short hurdles that double up.

 In the 2006 Indoor World Championships in Moscow, he won gold in the 60m hurdles (7.43) and the open 60m (6.54).